-This room with its stacks of ongoing projects is a mess, something I would have worried about once upon a time.
+Stacks of ongoing projects in this room makt it a mess, something I would have worried about once upon a time.
 Now I just shrug it off as my natural state, knowing that when things get too messy even for me, I'll have a spontaneous burst of cleaning-frenzy energy and begin stirring things up.